ericoporto/ags-manual-wiki/Viewport.md

     static Viewport* Viewport.Create()

-Creates a new room viewport and returns a pointer which you may use to operate it.
+Creates a new viewport and returns a pointer which you may use to operate it.
 Any viewport created like this may be also accessed by [Screen.Viewports](Screen#viewports) by index.
 The new viewport will cover whole game screen by default and does not have any camera linked initially (this is something that you will have to do).

 *See Also:* [Viewport.Camera](Viewport#camera), [Viewport.Delete](Viewport#delete), [Screen.Viewport](Screen#viewport), [Screen.Viewports](Screen#viewports)